 Common Types of Assault Charges in Baltimore, MD

-- Domestic violence setting;
+- Domestic violence

-- Orioles or Ravens games;
+- Fights at an Orioles or Ravens game

 First Degree Assault

 For a person to be convicted of first degree assault in Maryland, the State must prove that the assailant caused or attempted to cause “serious physical injury” or that they used a firearm to assault someone.
 “Serious physical injury” is a high threshold for injuries, and first degree assault should not be charged unless the victim faced risk of death or permanent injuries.

 Second degree assault charges cover most other types of assault, including the types listed below.
 These charges are used for any attempt to cause bodily injury.
 If the victim did not suffer injuries at all, these charges may be inappropriate.

 For the State to prove an assault with the intent to frighten, they must prove that the defendant intended to put the victim in fear of physical contact, had the ability to make that contact, and that the victim did indeed fear that the contact was going to take place.
 A Maryland assault lawyer can argue that these acts were unintentional or the victim did not actually fear the defendant’s acts.

 If the State chooses to pursue assault charges in Maryland for attempted battery, then they must show that the actor tried to cause physical contact with the victim without their consent.
 This can include both attempts that were cut short of actually hitting the victim as well as attempts that failed to make contact.

 Reckless endangerment may not require physical contact, but it can still have serious penalties if you are convicted.
 For the State to succeed on reckless endangerment charges, they must prove the actor engaged in conduct that created “a substantial risk of death or serious physical injury to another” or that they fired a gun from a motor vehicle – i.e. that they committed a “drive-by shooting.”